-Pence offers prayers for Scalise, praise for police officers
+Pence offers prayers for Scalise, praise for police

 - Pence had visited Scalise earlier in the day

-Miami (CNN)Vice President Mike Pence acknowledged Thursday the "seriously wounded" Rep. Steve Scalise and the "courageous" Capitol Police officers who engaged a gunman during the congressional baseball practice shooting -- saying that America will show how it pulls together at Thursday's game.
+Miami (CNN)Vice President Mike Pence acknowledged Thursday the "seriously wounded" Rep. Steve Scalise and the "courageous" Capitol Police officers who engaged a gunman during the congressional baseball practice shooting a day before.

 Speaking before Central American leaders at a prosperity and security conference organized by the State Department and Homeland Security Department here, Pence said he and President Donald Trump were "deeply saddened" when they received the news Wednesday.